Nonlinear PageRank Problem for Local Graph Partitioning: Preliminaries

 \subsection{Moore-Penrose inverse}

 Moore in 1920~\cite{dresden1920fourteenth} (at the fourteenth western meeting of the American Mathematical Society) presented an extension to the notion of a nonsingular square matrix inverse that covers (finite-dimensional) rectangular matrices.
 Even though this extension featured in~\cite{moore1935general}, not much attention seems to have been paid to it.
 This could possibly be due to the rather unfortunate notation usage~\cite{benisrael1986,campbell2009}.
 It was not until 1955 that Penrose~\cite{penrose1955} was to put forward an equivalent theory~\cite{campbell2009}.
 Let $Y$ be an $m \times n$ matrix.
-Following Penrose's approach, what has become known as the Moore-Penrose inverse is the unique $n \times m$ matrix $Y^\dag$ that satisfies
+In Penrose's approach, $Y^\dag$ is the unique $n \times m$ matrix that satisfies